ethanocurtis/MultiNotify/README.md

 - `/setflairs [flair1, flair2,...]` — Set which flairs to monitor.
   Run with **no arguments** to clear and watch all posts.
 - `/enabledms <true/false>` — Enable or disable DM notifications.
+- `/setkeywords [keyword1, keyword2,...]` — Filter posts by keywords in the title or body.
+  Run with **no arguments** to disable keyword filtering and allow all posts.

 ### DM User Management
 - `/adddmuser <user_id>` — Add a user to the DM list.